AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ### Spaceship Level ###

+The objective of this level is for the player's spaceship to reach the end of the space domain without fatal damage and kill a minimum of 5 UFOs in its path.
+The player can use the up, down, and right keys for movement and press D for a quick boost.
+The player takes damage upon collision with an asteroid or from being hit by a blast from the UFO.
+The player statistics in the top right corner displays a health bar and a count for the number of UFOs the player still has to defeat.
+When the player successfully reaches the end of the level, they can pick up their golden key!

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**